 Don’t feel you have to fall in line with the perceived beauty standard of pure skin or using sleeves to hide arms covered in ink.
-Of course, if you have a tattoo you no longer love, working with a professional make-up artist can ensure good coverage of the tattoo, meaning you can still have the style of wedding dress you love without compromising on a cover up.
-Why not include the cover up as part of your trial so you can test it’s longevity?
+Of course, if you have a tattoo you no longer love, working with a professional make-up artist can ensure good coverage of the tattoo, meaning you can still have the style of wedding dress you love without compromising on a cover-up.
+Why not include the cover-up as part of your trial so you can test its longevity?

 Hugely experienced make-up artist Sarah Henning, who also has a background in theatrical and film make-up, explains: “Tattoos are awesome but some brides would like to cover up for the big day.
-Covering a tattoo is complicated business so it is super important to get an experienced make-up artist to help you do so.
+Covering a tattoo is a complicated business so it is super important to get an experienced make-up artist to help you do so.
 This is because you have to firstly block out the darkness of the tattoo by emulating the blood flow under the skin and then you have to match the skin tone perfectly so that you would never know that the tattoo was there!

-My tip is to just make sure the artist has experience in cover ups or if you really want to DIY then Veil Cover Cream is your saviour.
+My tip is to just make sure the artist has experience in cover-ups or if you really want to DIY then Veil Cover Cream is your saviour.

-However if you love your tattoos, show them off in a dress you love, being your true self.
-Eschew the old fashioned naysayers and rock your ink, after all, I’m sure your beloved loves them too!
+However, if you love your tattoos, show them off in a dress you love, being your true self.
+Eschew the old-fashioned naysayers and rock your ink, after all, I’m sure your beloved loves them too!